 Taming Your Inner Critic: Cultivating an Empowering Inner Voice

 In the theatre of our minds, there often plays a relentless monologue of self-doubt, criticism, and fear.
-This internal chatter, widely recognized as the "inner critic", can be harsh, limiting, and sometimes paralyzing.
+This internal chatter, widely recognised as the "inner critic", can be harsh, limiting, and sometimes paralyzing.

 However, it's possible to shift from the damaging inner critic to a nurturing and empowering inner coach with intentional effort.
 Here's how to make that shift: